toddamoda/pyyxellsfgffg/docs/source/tutorials/running.rst

       Run Pyxel with a YAML configuration file.

     Options:
+      --override TEXT  Override entries from the YAML configuration file.
+This parameter can be repeated.

+                        Example:

+                        --override exposure.outputs.output_folder=new_folder
       -v, --verbosity     Increase output verbosity (-v/-vv/-vvv)  [default: 0] -s, --seed INTEGER  Random seed for the framework.
       --help              Show this message and exit.